ammario/OpenStack-PHP/README.md

 print_r($Object->getMetadata()); //Just get object metadata
 ```
 #####Updating Object Metadata
-This function should be used as the other Update Metadata functions are.
+Metadata and their respective values will be passed along as headers in compliance with [OpenStack's documentation](http://developer.openstack.org/api-ref-objectstorage-v1.html).
 ```php
 $Object->updateMetadata(array("X-Object-Meta-Author: John"));
 $Object->updateMetadata(array("X-Remove-Object-Meta-Author: John"));
 ```
 ####Creating Objects
-Creating objects may be simply done with a single function
+Creating objects may be simply done with a single function.
+If an object with the same name already exists, it is overwritten.
 ```php
 $Container->createObject("name", "lots of data here");
 ```